 As part of an initiative to identify and mitigate risk in respect of slavery and human trafficking, we have:

-- Undertaken a risk assessment to enable us to apply a risk-based and proportionate approach to dealing with the issue of slavery and human trafficking in our business and supply chains.
+- Reviewed our Human Trafficking - Slavery Risk Assessment - DGQMS0236 to enable us to continue to apply a risk-based and proportionate approach to dealing with the issue of slavery and human trafficking in our business and supply chains.

-- Developed and put in place our Anti-Slavery and Human Trafficking Policy.
+- Reviewed our Anti-Slavery and Human Trafficking Policy - DGEM0061.